 1. Make a commitment to learning

-Volunteering to get involved in projects, or with other departments is an opportunity to highlight your value and commitment to your organisation.
+Volunteering to get involved in projects, or work with other departments is an opportunity to highlight your value and commitment to your organisation.
 It also guarantees that you’ll learn from more experienced colleagues.

 2. Work smarter, not harder

 You should be aiming to complete your work in the typical 9 – 5pm-ish day.
-If you do stay late ideally its to complete time-critical projects or to work on an additional piece of work that allows you to showcase your talents or to development a new product, service or process.
+If you do stay late ideally its to complete time-critical projects or to work on an additional piece of work that allows you to showcase your talents or to develop a new product, service or process.
 If you’re working late every day on the normal business-as-usual stuff, then some of your time should be spent to see if you can improve how things are done to speed things up.
 Speak to your manager about your concerns if you’re struggling to get things completed in a normal day and see what he or she suggests.

 Cultivate a proper work:life balance and organise things you enjoy to do after work; hobbies, classes, dinner with friends – all of these should be designed to get you out of work on time.
 When I have something I’d like to do in the evening that requires me to leave the office on time, I am more efficient during the because I know I have to leave on time.